milonmaze/privacy-terms-observatory/privacy.microsoft.com/en-us/privacystatement.md

 Learn more
 Top of page
+Collection of data from children

+When a Microsoft product collects age, and there is an age in your jurisdiction under which parental consent or authorization is required to use the product, the product will either block users under that age or will ask them to provide consent or authorization from a parent or guardian before they can use it.
+We will not knowingly ask children under that age to provide more data than is required to provide for the product.

+Once parental consent or authorization is granted, the child's account is treated much like any other account.
+The child can access communication services, like Outlook and Skype, and can freely communicate and share data with other users of all ages.
+Learn more about parental consent and Microsoft child accounts.

+Parents or guardians can change or revoke the consent choices previously made, and review, edit, or request the deletion of the personal data of the children for whom they provided consent or authorization.
+As the organizer of a Microsoft family group, the parent or guardian can manage a child’s information and settings on their Family Safety page and view and delete a child’s data on their privacy dashboard.

+Select Learn more below for more information about children and Xbox profiles.

+Learn more
+Top of page
 Other important privacy information

 Below you will find additional privacy information, such as how we secure your data, where we process your data, and how long we retain your data.
 You can find more information on Microsoft and our commitment to protecting your privacy at Microsoft Privacy.